Tambov Rebellion: Outbreak

 On 19 August 1920, a revolt broke out in the small town of Khitrovo, where a military requisitioning detachment of the Red Army had appropriated everything they could and "beat up elderly men of seventy in full view of the public".
 In anticipation of an attack by the Red Army to enforce the procurement of grain, the farmers of the village armed themselves.
 Since only a few rifles were available, this was partly done with pitchforks and clubs.
-Other villages soon joined in the uprising against the Soviet authorities, and succeeded in repulsing the Red Army.
+Other villages soon joined in the uprising against the Soviet authorities, and succeeded in repelling the Red Army.

 The peasants rebels, after their first success, attempted to capture Tambov, the capital of the governorate.
 There, however, they were scattered by Red machine guns barely ten kilometers from their target.
 It was here that Alexander Antonov, a radical Left Socialist-Revolutionary, led the movement into a guerilla war against the Reds.
 Before the uprising, Antonov and a few comrades had fought an underground insurrection against the Bolsheviks and had been sentenced to death.
 Since he was able to escape capture by the Soviet authorities, he was a kind of folk hero to the peasants.
 He demanded that the free trade and movement of goods should be allowed, that the grain requisitions should be ended and the Soviet administration and the Cheka dissolved.
 His troops carried out surprise raids on railway junctions, kolkhoz and the Soviet authorities.
 They were supported by the population and used the villages for cover and rest.
 Likewise, they often disguised themselves as Red Army soldiers to move about the countryside or to exaggerate the element of surprise.

 The insurgent peasants organized themselves through the Union of Working Peasants (Союз Трудовых Крестьян, STK), which functioned as the political organization of the insurgents and with which Antonov worked.
 Having their own political program gave them a strength and coherence that other peasant uprisings lacked.
-However, this movement was still based on the weariness of the population but without have a clear idea of how to replace the government.
+However, this movement was still based on the weariness of the population but without having a clear idea of how to replace the government.
 Instead, Antonov dreamed of marching on Moscow and ending Bolshevik rule.
+In May 1921, the Union proclaimed the Provisional Democratic Republic of the Tambov Partisan Region which would rule until the holding of a democratically elected constituent assembly.
+The Republic used the pre-revolutionary flag of Russia, and the slogan "Long live the Great United and Indivisible Russia", one of the slogans of the White movement, became one of the mottos of the rebels and the Republic.